 Now bottle trees are everywhere, from Houston mansions to gardens in Vermont and California.
 I created one in the perennial bed under my kitchen window and love to gaze upon it amongst the orange and yellow lilies and other perennials, as I wash dishes or cook.

 Grant’s good friend Felder Rushing, who lives in the Mississippi Delta, researched the bottle tree migration from Africa with the slave trade to the old South.
-His book, Bottle trees, and website (click here) are packed with history, legend and gorgeous photos.
+His book, Bottle trees, and website are packed with history, legend, and gorgeous photos.

-When African slaves arrived, they created bottle trees from dead trees or large limbs next to their quarters and adorned them with glass bottles scavenged from their master’s garage piles.
+When African slaves arrived in the U.S., they created bottle trees from dead trees or large limbs next to their quarters and adorned them with glass bottles scavenged from garbage piles.
 Blue bottles were coveted, because they repelled evil and trapped night spirits to be destroyed by the rising sun.
 Many Milk of Magnesia bottles ended up on trees!

 A Mississippi Delta homestead with a bottle tree shot by Felder Rushing.

 The first natural bottle tree Grant (now curator of Steven F. Austin State University’s arboretum) saw was between Nacogdoches and Crockett, TX at an old home site.
 “I’ve always loved glass, junk, and art, so was immediately mesmerized with what it might be.
 I’ve been hooked ever since.
 I’m not a drinker but come from a long line of them.
 It’s my little part of carrying on a family tradition of staring into the yard and seeing pretty colors as the end result of empty bottles.”

 Greg Grant’s garden in East Texas as shot by Greg.